 - Wash sheets and place between sheets of paper towels to dry.

-- Put a few teaspoons of the cocoa powder into a clean container.
+- Put a few teaspoons of cocoa powder into a clean container.

-- Arrange sheets in a layer on the plate and cover with your syrup.
+- Arrange sheets in a layer on the plate and cover with the syrup.

 - Use your hands to spread the syrup over the sheet so it covers both sides.